FTarfasse/quick-perf-wiki/Core-annotations.md

 The test will fail if the execution time is greater than expected.

+It can be useful to [configure this annotation with a global scope](https://github.com/quick-perf/doc/wiki/Core-annotations/_edit#mag_right-example-3).

 ### :wrench: Parameters
 |Parameter     |Type    | Meaning                 | Default value |
 | ------------ |:------:|-----------------------|:-------------:|